Murder trial of O. J. Simpson: Glove

 The last exhibit allegedly planted was the bloody glove found at Simpson's property by Fuhrman.
 Unlike the sock and the back gate, the defense provided no physical or eyewitness evidence to support their claim that the prosecution could then refute.
-Jeffrey Toobin published an article in The New Yorker months before the trial began, which cited a source in Simpson's defense team that they intended to accuse Fuhrman of planting the glove with the motive being racism.
-Robert Shapiro later admitted he was Toobin's source.
+The New Yorker published an article months before the trial began which cited a source in Simpson's defense team as saying that they intended to accuse Fuhrman of planting the glove, with the motive being racism.
+Robert Shapiro later admitted he was the magazine's source.

-Defense attorney F. Lee Bailey suggested that Fuhrman found the glove at the crime scene, picked it up with a stick and placed it in a plastic bag, and then concealed it in his sock when he drove to Simpson's home with Detectives Lange, Vannatter and Phillips.
-Bailey suggested that he then planted the glove in order to frame Simpson, with the motive either being racism or a desire to become the hero in a high-profile case.
-Scheck also suggested that Fuhrman broke into Simpson's Bronco and used the glove like a paint brush to plant blood onto and inside the Bronco.
+Defense attorney F. Lee Bailey suggested that Fuhrman found the glove at the crime scene, picked it up with a stick, placed it in a plastic bag, and concealed it in his sock when he drove to Simpson's home with Lange, Vannatter, and Phillips.
+Bailey suggested that Fuhrman then planted the glove to frame Simpson, with the motive being either racism or a desire to become the hero in a high-profile case.
+Scheck suggested that Fuhrman broke into the Bronco and used the glove to plant blood onto and inside the Bronco.

 The prosecution denied that Fuhrman planted the glove.
-They noted that several officers had already combed over the crime scene for almost two hours before Fuhrman arrived and none had noticed a second glove at the scene.
-Lange testified that 14 other officers were there when Fuhrman arrived and all said there was only one glove at the crime scene.
+They noted that several officers had already combed over the crime scene for almost two hours before Fuhrman arrived and none had noticed a second glove.
+Lange testified that 14 other officers were there when Fuhrman arrived and all said there was only one glove at the scene.
 Lt.
-Frank Spangler also testified that he was with Fuhrman for the duration of his time there and stated he would have seen Fuhrman purloin the glove if he had in fact done so.
+Frank Spangler also testified that he was with Fuhrman for the duration of his time there, saying he would have seen Fuhrman steal the glove.
 Clark added that Fuhrman did not know whether Simpson had an alibi, if there were any witnesses to the murders, whose blood was on the glove, that the Bronco belonged to Simpson, or whether Kaelin had already searched the area where the glove was found.

 During cross-examination by Bailey, Fuhrman denied that he had used the word "nigger" to describe African Americans in the ten years prior to his testimony.
-A few months later, the defense discovered audiotapes of Fuhrman repeatedly using the word – 41 times in total, eight years before the murders.
-The Fuhrman tapes became the cornerstone of the defense's case that Fuhrman's testimony lacked credibility.
-Clark called the tapes "the biggest red herring there ever was".
+A few months later, the defense presented audiotapes of Fuhrman repeatedly using the word eight years before the murders.
+The Fuhrman tapes became the cornerstone of the defense's case that his testimony lacked credibility.
+Clark called the tapes "the biggest red herring" ever.